havber/karma-boilerplate/README.md

 #karma-jasmine boilerplate
-A boilderplate for web projects set up with the Karma test-runner.
+A boilerplate for web projects set up with the Karma test-runner.
 Stupid project name, since I now use mocha...

 ###Instructoins
 Clone this repo, then